 QM

 The new QM review, launching in both digital and print formats, aims to become a meeting point for knowledge, inspiration and reflection.
-Together with artists, thinkers, creators, and cultural voices, QM seeks to outline the foundations of a shared and forward-looking Mediterranean —one that unites us and propels us as a cultural community.
+Working alongside artists, thinkers, creators and cultural figures, QM seeks to outline the foundations of a shared, forward-looking Mediterranean that unites and propels us as a cultural community.

 The Mediterranean: What myth do we want?